microspectrometer/microspec/README.md

 The Python API communicates with firmware on the two microcontrollers in the dev-kit, one on each of the stacked PCBs.

-The microcontroller on the bottom of the stack provides a SPI interface to the Chromation spectrometer.
-The microcontroller on the PCB stacked above provides a USB bridge that turns the SPI interface into a USB interface. `microspeclib` accesses this USB interface using `pyserial`.
+- The microcontroller on the bottom of the stack provides a SPI interface to the Chromation spectrometer.
+- The microcontroller on the PCB stacked above provides a USB bridge that turns the SPI interface into a USB interface.

+`microspeclib` accesses this USB interface using `pyserial`.

 # Install the Python API

-To use the `microspeclib` API or the `microspec` command-line utility, install with `pip`:
+Install the `microspec` project with `pip`:

 ```
 $ pip install microspec